Documentation Index

 Why It Exists

 The Consensus PD is a simple average — which means it is sensitive to both what banks think and who is contributing.
 When the contributor pool changes, the average can shift even if no bank has changed its view.
+This means the Consensus PD can move for two very different reasons:- Opinion change — one or more banks changed their PD estimate for this entity

 - Depth change — the contributing bank population changed; a bank joined, left, or both